 Canadian citizens in Canada and the United States* must submit passport requests to Passport Canada.
 Canadians travelling or living in other countries must contact the nearest Canadian government office abroad.

 In some countries, you may have to give your passport to a foreign official or a hotel/hostel employee.
-If you don't get it back in a reasonable time, inform the nearest Government of Canada office abroad.
+If you don't get it back in a reasonable time, inform the nearest Canadian government office abroad

 Canada issues two types of travel documents, the refugee travel document and the certificate of identity, to residents of Canada who are convention refugees, protected persons, stateless persons or permanent residents for less than 3 years who are unable to obtain a national passport for a valid reason.